Walibi Rhône-Alpes

 Walibi Rhône-Alpes is a French theme park located in the commune of Les Avenières, in the Isère department.
 It is the largest theme park in the Rhône-Alpes region, containing more than 33 rides and covering an area of 35 hectares.
 It is a sister park to Walibi Belgium, which was created in 1975 by Eddy Meeùs, a Belgian businessman.
 The name "Walibi" comes from the three municipalities in which the Walibi Belgium park is located: Wavre, Limal and Bierges.

 The park had an income of 8.8 million euros in 2005, and it greets over 400,000 visitors yearly.

-Walibi Rhône-Alpes also contains a 13,000-m^{2} water park called L'Île aux Pirates (previously Aqualibi).

 As of 2006, the park is owned and operated by Compagnie des Alpes, which also owns many theme parks and ski resorts across Europe.

 History

 The park opened in 1979 under the name Avenir Land.
 The Walibi group acquired the park in 1989 and renamed it Walibi Rhône-Alpes.

+Walibi became the mascot of the park.

 In 1986, Walibi introduced water rides with the creation of a water park called Aqualibi.
 It would be given a makeover in 2006, becoming L'Île aux Pirates (French for Pirates' Island), and featuring a Caribbean theme.